 All branches operating within our U.S. Concrete Pumping segment are concrete pumping service providers in the United States ("U.S.").
 Their core business is the provision of concrete pumping services to general contractors and concrete finishing companies in the commercial, infrastructure and residential sectors.
 Equipment generally returns to a "home base" nightly and these branches do not contract to purchase, mix, or deliver concrete.
-This segment collectively has approximately 100 branch locations across 20 states with their corporate headquarters in Denver, Colorado.
+This segment collectively has approximately 100 branch locations across 21 states with their corporate headquarters in Thornton, Colorado.

-In recent years, U.S. Concrete Pumping has grown through the acquisitions of Coastal in August 2022, Pioneer in November 2021 and Hi-Tech in September 2021, as described above, and the Company completed its greenfield expansion into Las Vegas during fiscal 2021 and Metro Washington DC in fiscal 2022.
+In recent years, U.S. Concrete Pumping has grown through the acquisitions of Coastal in August 2022 and Pioneer in November 2021, as described above, and the completion of the Company's greenfield expansion into the Washington DC metropolitan area in fiscal 2022.